Anita Anand: President of the Treasury Board

 Anand assumed the position of President of the Treasury Board following a cabinet shuffle initiated by Prime Minister Justin Trudeau amid a challenging political environment for the incumbent Liberal party.

 Greening Government

 In her role, Anand worked to advance the Greening Government Strategy, modernize and strengthen the Government of Canada's digital capabilities, strengthen management of taxpayer dollars, and promote diversity and inclusion within the public service.
 In October 2024, Anand announced that the federal government would purchase at least $10million of carbon removal services in the race to reach net-zero government operations by 2050.
 The purchases in carbon removal services will be made through TBS' Low-Carbon Fuel Procurement Program (LCFPP), an eight-year, $134.9 million initiative to reduce emissions from federal air and marine operations.
 This investment followed the Budget 2024 decision to expand the LCFPP to include the procurement of carbon dioxide removal services in addition to low-carbon intensity fuels.

-Transforming Canada's Public Service

-In October 2023, Anand announced the creation of a restorative engagement programme in the public service to address systemic discrimination, and ensure the Government is working to be inclusive.
-In February 2024, Anand announced an action plan for Black public service employees.
-The implementation of the Action Plan was to be led by an internal task force made up of primarily Black employees.
-The task force was to engage through check-ins with employee networks, surveys, and discussions with Black public servants to further the implementation of current and future initiatives under the Action Plan.
-In October 2024, Anand joined 50 Black executives from 2 cohorts to celebrate the launch of a new stream of the Executive Leadership Development Program.

-One of Anand's priorities was modernizing legacy IT systems and increasing computer security across the federal government.
-Anand launched the GC Digital Talent Platform to allow employees with digital knowledge and skills to apply for jobs in the public service in January 2024.
-In May 2024, Anand announced a government-wide cyber security strategy.
-That same month, Anand announced consultations with public and private experts on creating an AI strategy for the public service.

-In June 2024, Anand announced her intent to expand early pension eligibility for frontline safety and security workers across the federal government, or the "25 and out" pension.
-These proposed changes would provide consistency to how the pension plan recognizes the demanding nature of the day-to-day duties for these occupational groups.